smirik/resonances-fortran/Readme.md

 There are some logical keys in `global_parameters.f90` that can be configured to make a special mode of running the program.
 Those keys are:

+* `force_source_building`: if true, the program will create new binary source file and replace existing (requires basic source file `allnum.cat` from AstDyS catalog).
 * `use_only_integration`: if true, the program will just perform an integration (using Mercury6 package) and create .aei files without finding any resonances.
 * `just_id_matrices` will force the program only create files with id_matrices without finding any resonances and .aei files
 * `force_aei_rebuilding`: if true, the integration will be performed even if corresponding .aei files already exist